 And to learn more about the events planned for the coming months to celebrate this anniversary in style, visit the official website at 800ans.fr!

-This historic building will be the setting for a live-action game.
-Fans of Cluedo and crime dramas, put on your best detective outfit to solve the mysteries of the Troupe du Manoir!
+This historic building will be the setting for a life-size game.
+Fans of Cluedo and mystery shows, put on your best detective outfit to solve the mysteries of the Troupe du Manoir!

 1935.
-The press reports that the body of a famous surgeon has been found in his home office, which was locked from the inside.
-Yet this was no suicide.
+The press reports that the body of a famous surgeon was found in his home office, which was locked from the inside.
+However, this was no suicide.
 The police launch an investigation, and their inquiries soon lead our two detectives to the Montpellier School of Medicine.
-What conspiracy lies behind this cleverly disguised murder?
+What conspiracy lies behind this skillfully disguised murder?
 What will our two investigators discover?
 Will they dare to delve into the mysteries of the Faculty of Medicine’s history?

-Come join us for a Murder Mystery Night with a new twist, set against the backdrop of our Faculty’s impressive anatomical collection!
+Come join us for a Murder Mystery Night with a new twist, set amid our Faculty’s impressive anatomical collection!

-For this special day, we have a challenge ahead of us.
-Indeed, we must solve the longest mystery ever written by the Troupe du Manoir.
+On this special day, we’re up for a challenge.
+In fact, we’ll have to solve the longest mystery ever written by the Troupe du Manoir.
 To do so, it will be divided into two chapters.

 A first group of teams will have the opportunity to solve Chapter I from 4:00 p.m. to 6:30 p.m.
-These same teams will then share everything they have discovered with the teams arriving to solve Chapter II during a meal (under the guise of a police inspector).
-Armed with this information, the new investigators will set out to unravel all the mysteries of the Montpellier School of Medicine.
+These same teams must then pass on everything they have discovered to the teams that will be solving Chapter II during a meal (under the guise of a police inspector).
+Armed with this information, the new investigators will have to unravel all the mysteries of the Montpellier School of Medicine.

 An event requiring registration

-Two sessions are available, each including a buffet dinner:
+Two sessions are offered, each including a buffet dinner:

 Prices:

-For more information on the Faculty’s 800th anniversary and the events being held to celebrate it, visit 800ans.fr!
+For more information on the Faculty’s 800th anniversary and the events organized to celebrate it, visit 800ans.fr!

 In a nutshell, what is the Crocos du Monde association?